pensjonatus/flash-fiction/blog/body-horror-clinic.md

 ---
-title: 'Body Horror Clinic'
+title: Body Horror Clinic
 date: '2022-07-26'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "Hullo," I said into the receiver, "Is this the body horror clinic?"